How to Create a Hybrid Training Program

 #5: Endurance exercise selection

-In accordance with tip #1, you should pick a specific endurance event/measure that you aim to train for.
+In accordance with tip #1, you should pick a specific endurance event/modality that you aim to train for.

 You don’t need to sign up for a race, but there should be some specific direction to your training.